Courtney Smith, LMFT, Certified Divorce Discernment Counselor and EMDR Therapist

-Clients I work with: Individuals, couples, and adolescent families.
+Clients I work with: Individuals, couples, and families.

-I hold a Masters of Arts in Marriage and Family Therapy from Appalachian State University, a Bachelor of Liberal Arts in Sociology with a concentration in crime and deviance, and a Bachelor of Science in Psychology from Virginia Tech.
+I am a Licensed Marriage and Family Therapist and hold a Masters of Arts in Marriage and Family Therapy from Appalachian State University, a Bachelor of Liberal Arts in Sociology with a concentration in crime and deviance, and a Bachelor of Science in Psychology from Virginia Tech.
 My clinical experience includes working with individuals, families, and couples struggling with addiction, recovery, and co-occurring mental health disorders.
 I have experience working with adolescents within the school system struggling with mental health diagnoses, self-worth, self-esteem issues, and attachment/adjustment issues.